Hunters for the Hungry to begin accepting donations

 “We have been overwhelmed with support for this program and it has been incredible to watch it grow,” Hall said.

-The McLean County chapter for KHFH will begin collecting donations starting Nov.
-1 through mid-December.
+The McLean County chapter for KHFH will began collecting donations on Sunday and will through mid-December.
 Anyone wishing to make monetary or venison donations to the program can contact Independence Bank in Livermore.

 Christie Netherton, cnetherton@mcleannews.com, 270-691-7360